GARCII/LeboncoinAlbumsTest/Readme.md

 - **Domain**: the domain layer, contains our business logic, defining repositories, entities and use cases that can be also called interactors as well.
-  Finally this layer shouldn't have any dependency on any other layers or third part libraries.
+  Finally this layer shouldn't have any other dependencies on any other layers.

 - **Data**: the data layer will implement what is already defined in the domain such as repositories. and here you can have multiple data source implementation like caching in local database or getting data remotely from